4 Days in San Francisco: Perfect Itinerary for First Timers

 It’s also well worth stopping at Clarion Alley (here on Google Maps), a vibrant collection of murals that features bright colors and biting commentary on current social and political issues.

 In particular, you’ll find a lot of commentary on the immigrant experience in San Francisco and the United States as a whole, and on rising inequality in a city where the gap between the richest and poorest residents continues to grow at an alarming rate.
-More information on the project here
+More information on the project here.

-Mission Dolores (or the proper name, Mission San Francisco de Asís) which is a few blocks north of the park that is named after it, is the oldest intact building in the city.
+Visit Mission Dolores Park: Mission Dolores (or the proper name, Mission San Francisco de Asís) which is a few blocks north of the park that is named after it, is the oldest intact building in the city.

 It was built wayyyy back in 1776, when the Catholics showed up with a mandate to evangelize the indigenous people who had called California home for millennia.
+A tale as old as time.

 You can see the original mission next to the newer, bigger, more opulent basilica at the corner of 16th and Dolores.